UniversalDependencies/UD_Armenian-ArmTDP/README.md

 # Summary

-Gold-standard Universal Dependencies corpus for Eastern Armenian, developed for UD version 2.2 originally by the ArmTDP team led by Marat M. Yavrumyan at the Yerevan State University.
+Universal Dependencies corpus for Eastern Armenian, developed for UD version 2.2 originally by the ArmTDP team led by Marat M. Yavrumyan at the Yerevan State University.

 # Introduction